Are you Writing a Memoir—or True Life Fiction?

 Okay, the challenge is on, though somewhat tongue in cheek.
 Ben Yagoda, author of The History of

-, has created a way to measure the “truthiness” in published memoirs.
+Memoir, has created a way to measure the “truthiness” in published memoirs.
 He’s interviewed about his “truth” chart in the Christian Science Monitor.
 You remember—“truthiness” was the term coined back during the

 James Frey fray with Oprah about truth and lie in his memoir A Million Little Pieces.
 You remember, the dressing down on Oprah’s couch.